By ERWIN CHLANDA

-Trouble is, her school won’t let her.
+Trouble is, her school won’t let her, according to members of her family and friends.

 When we raised the issue with the NT Education Department, all we got was a one word reply: “No.”